 This means that all fisheries in the In-Transition to MSC program must have a pre-assessment against version 3.0 by 01 November 2028.

-Fisheries interested in joining the In-Transition to MSC program, and those that have already been verified to version 2.0, should discuss their options for transitioning to version 3.0 with their regional MSC representative.
+Fisheries should discuss their options for staying on Standard v2.01 and transitioning to v3.0 with their regional MSC representative.

 Information for Conformity Assessment Bodies